croemheld/icarus/README.md

 make
 ```

+## License and third-party components

+**icarus** is licensed under the terms of the MIT license.

+The static analysis tool contains the [nlohmann::json](https://github.com/nlohmann/json) single-file header library
+also licensed under the MIT license.

 ## Contributions

-icarus has been developed since early 2020 and is currently undergoing maintenance.
+**icarus** has been developed since early 2020 and is currently undergoing maintenance.
 Thus, we do not accept any
 contributions for the time being.